shtukaresearch/livepeer-data-geography/roles/orchestrator-delegate.md

       * What are the basic standards expected of a protocol upgrade LIP?
         * *Source.* [LIP-1](https://github.com/livepeer/LIPs/blob/master/LIPs/LIP-1.md), [LIP-15](https://github.com/livepeer/LIPs/blob/master/LIPs/LIP-15.md)
-    * Does the proposal argue that it furthers some known ecosystem tactical objective?
+    * Does the proposal argue that it furthers some established ecosystem tactical objective?

-      * What are these objectives?
+      * What are these established objectives?
         * *Source.* Foundation tactical objectives [report](https://forum.livepeer.org/c/treasury/18).
     * Is this proposal the best choice currently available to further its stated objectives?

       * Are there expert opinions on the likely effects, costs, and benefits of the proposal available for consultation?
 (To protocol objectives, to node operators, to demand, to investors)?
+        * *Potential source.* Proposal review partners.
       * How does it compare with other related proposals?

         * Hard dependencies or conflicts?
           * *Source.* LIP headers
         * Alternative approaches to furthering same objective?
+          * *Potential source.* Research roadmap.
     * When would the proposal be likely to be deployed, how long would it take to develop, and how should it be prioritised among other proposals on a similar timeline?
       * *Potential source.* Smart contract and client upgrade roadmap.
       * *Potential source.* Reports on projected implementation costs from protocol and client teams.